Senior Coordinator Fundraising & Programs

 HOW TO APPLY:

-Interested candidates are invited to submit their resume and letter of interest in English to firstname.lastname@example.org.
-The deadline to submit an application is 17 January 2018.
+Interested candidates eligible to live and work in the Netherlands are invited to submit their resume and letter of interest in English to firstname.lastname@example.org.
+The deadline to submit an application is Friday 29 November 2019, by 12.00 noon (CET) at the latest.
 GRI appreciates all expressions of interest, however only short-listed applicants will be contacted.

 Stichting Global Reporting Initiative, Attn.
 Human Resources Visitors’ address: Barbara Strozzilaan 336, 1083 HN, Amsterdam, The Netherlands